QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 **Two-Factor Authentication** (also known as **2FA**, **Multi-Factor Authentication**, or **MFA**) is a security mechanism that requires additional steps beyond simply your username/email and password.
 If you've ever had to enter a 6-digit code sent to your phone to log in to a website, that's an example of 2FA.

 The idea behind 2FA is that even if a hacker is able to figure out your password (something you *know*), they will still need a device you own like your phone (something you *have*) in order to generate the code needed to log in to your account.
 2FA methods vary in security based on this premise: The more difficult it is for an attacker to gain access to your 2FA method, the better.
-Examples of 2FA methods from strongest to weakest are Email codes, SMS codes, Push Notifications, Time-based One-time Password (TOTP), Yubico OTP, and U2F/FIDO2.
+Examples of 2FA methods from strongest to weakest are Email codes, SMS codes, Push Notifications, Time-based One-time Password (TOTP), Yubico OTP, and FIDO2/U2F.

 ## MFA Method Comparison

+### Email 2FA and SMS 2FA
-==**SMS Codes** or **Emailed Codes** are better than nothing at all, but only marginally.== Getting a code over SMS or Email takes away from the "something you *have*" idea, because there are a variety of ways a hacker could take over your phone number or gain access to your emails without having physical access to any of your devices at all!
+==**Emailed 2FA** and **SMS 2FA** are better than nothing at all, but only marginally.== Getting a code over SMS or Email takes away from the "something you *have*" idea, because there are a variety of ways a hacker could take over your phone number or gain access to your emails without having physical access to any of your devices at all!

 To make matters worse, if a hacker gains access to your email, they typically would be able to use it to both reset your password and receive the second factor authentication code, giving them full access to your account. ==If you have to choose between SMS 2FA and Email 2FA, and if you do not mind giving out your phone number, SMS is preferable.==

+### Push Notifications
 **Push Notifications** take the form of a message being sent to an app on your phone asking you to confirm new account logins.
 This is a lot better than SMS or Email, since an attacker typically wouldn't be able to get these push notifications without having an already logged-in device, thus requiring them to compromise your devices first.
 However, they can be easy to click through and accept accidentally, and are typically sent to *all* your devices at once, widening the availability of the 2FA code if you have many devices. ==This solution is also generally a cloud based solution, so you are reliant on the company you have an account with to implement their custom solution securely and you have to fully git push --forcetrust them to not compromise your second factor authentication or to profile you.== Finally, it requires you to keep an app for every login you have on your mobile device, which may or may not be convenient to you.

+### Time-based One-time Password (TOTP)
-**Time-based One-time Password (TOTP)** is the most common form of two factor authentication.
+**TOTP** is the most common form of two factor authentication.
 The service shares a secret code with you (a seed) that you would be then storing on your **authenticator apps** or **hardware security keys**.
 The six digits code is derived from the seed and the current time, making it difficult to duplicate the codes so they cannot be reproduced by a hacker later, even if they briefly had access to your current six digits code.

 If you have a hardware security key with TOTP support, it is highly recommended that you store your seeds on the hardware key instead on a device with 24/7 internet access and where you are probably storing your password manager.
 The implementation for the TOTP secrets storage varies from key to key, so be sure to check our [Hardware Security Keys](#hardware-security-keys) section below for caveats.

+### Yubico OTP
 **Yubico OTP** is a authentication protocol typically implemented in hardware security keys.
 They key first generates a public ID, a private ID, and a Secret Key.
 These information are then uploaded to the Yubico OTP server.

 When the user login to a website, all they need to do is to physically touch the security key.
 The security key will emulate a keyboard and type out a one-time password to authenticate with the website.
 The website will then forward the one-time password to the Yubico OTP server for validation.
 For an indepth explanation on how the protocol works, check out Yubico's [documentation](https://developers.yubico.com/OTP/OTPs_Explained.html).